Gophers avoid upset with 28-21 win over South Dakota State

+So, when Mohamed Ibrahim finally put the Gophers ahead late in the fourth quarter, Fleck was ready to enjoy a win no matter how others perceive the narrow victory.

+“There’s hard wins, there are no bad wins, and that is my message to the football team today,” Fleck said.
+“There are no bad wins.
+That’s a really good football team out there.”

-MINNEAPOLIS (AP) — Mohamed Ibrahim plunged up the middle for a 1-yard touchdown run with 5:39 remaining and the Minnesota Gophers avoided an upset with a 28-21 win at home against FCS South Dakota State on Thursday night.
+Ibrahim plunged up the middle for a 1-yard touchdown run with 5:39 remaining and Minnesota avoided an upset with a 28-21 win at home against South Dakota State on Thursday night.

-Winston DeLattiboudere recovered a fumbled exchange between South Dakota State quarterback J’Bore Gibbs and running back Pierre Strong with the Jackrabbits holding a 21-20 lead in the fourth quarter.
-Minnesota capped a five-play, 34-yard drive with Ibrahim’s touchdown to pull ahead and extend the nation’s longest winning streak of nonconference games at 16 in a row.
+Winston DeLattiboudere recovered a fumbled exchange between Jackrabbits quarterback J’Bore Gibbs and running back Pierre Strong with South Dakota State holding a 21-20 lead in the fourth quarter.

+Minnesota capped a five-play, 34-yard drive with Ibrahim’s touchdown to pull ahead and extend the nation’s longest winning streak of nonconference games to 16 in a row.

+“These guys just spent 30 days practicing for fall camp and champing at the bit to get the chance to play against somebody else,” Jackrabbits coach John Stiegelmeier said.
+“That stings a little bit, the fact that we could’ve won on the road against a Big Ten school — and I think a pretty good Big Ten program — stings a little bit.”

+Minnesota entered the season with plenty of hopes built on an offense with nine returning starters and four running backs that brought 6,503 combined rushing yards into this season.

-Tanner Morgan was 13-of-18 passing for 176 yards, one touchdown and one interception for the Gophers, who also narrowly escaped with a 16-13 win over South Dakota State in 2009.
-Rashod Bateman had five catches for 132 yards, including a one-handed, 42-yard touchdown pass from Morgan in the first half.
+Rashod Bateman had five catches for 132 yards for the Gophers, including a one-handed, 42-yard touchdown pass from Morgan in the first half.
+The performance comes two weeks after the sophomore receiver’s uncle died.

+“He was like a father figure to me,” Bateman said.
+“It was tonight just going out there and playing for him.
+He was pretty special.
+I know he’s always there with me, so I’ve just got to continue to ball for him.”

 In his first start for the Jackrabbits in replacing Taryn Christion, the program’s all-time leading passer, Gibbs was 13 of 26 for 193 yards passing and a touchdown and he added another touchdown rushing.
 But the redshirt freshman threw an interception that was returned 43 yards for a touchdown by Chris Williamson.